microsoft/vscode-webview-ui-toolkit/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug report
 about: Create a report to help us improve the toolkit
 labels: bug
+assignees: hawkticehurst
 ---

 <!--
-  ⚠️⚠️ Do Not Delete This! bug_report_template ⚠️⚠️
+  ⚠️⚠️ Please do the following before submitting: ⚠️⚠️

   📖 Please read our Rules of Conduct: https://opensource.microsoft.com/codeofconduct/ 🔎 Please search existing issues to avoid creating duplicates.